Flabbyaxe272/recipebook/docs/recipes/moms-chili.md

 # Mom's Chili

-__Original Source__: Mom (Debbie) Farris
+__Original Source__: Grandma Eula Hanson

 __Servings per Recipe__: ??

 __Description__: I know Mom made this often and Dad made a variation that's really spicy for Chili cookoffs by adding Ghost pepper seasoning and letting it just simmer for 12 hours.
+The recipe has been edited to adjust for what is actually used as of late.

 ***